 - -María Gutiérrez (UC3M).
-Coordinator. maria.gutierrez@uc3m.es

-- -Jorge Masia (DLA Piper)

-- -Gregorio Urdiroz (CFA Institute Spain)
+Coordinator. maria.gutierrez@uc3m.es - -José Ignacio Carrión (Investment Associate at Faraday Venture Partners)

 OBJECTIVES

 COURSE DESCRIPTION

 The aim of the course is to discuss how decision power is assigned inside the firm and how to handle the efficiency problems generated by the separation of ownership and control.
 Topics covered include optimal allocation of control rights, conflicts of interest between shareholders and debt-holders, conflicts of interest between shareholders and manager, concentrated versus dispersed ownership structures as a control mechanism, the design of managerial incentives, the use of M&A, leveraged buyouts and dividend policy as control mechanisms and the discussion of the stakeholders; society and Corporate Social Responsibility as alternatives to the prevailing shareholders; value maximization paradigm.
 These topics will be covered both at a theoretical and empirical level.
 The theory and empirical evidence will be covered in the lectures.
 But the exercises and the presentations of the cases and empirical papers are fundamental in order to grasp the practical applications of the theory.